-Consider next the matching estimator, or more precisely, the method of nearest matching with replacement of controls.
-Here, instead of utilizing the full set of controls on the common support (like in stratification), we discard the more distant controls and instead use some controls more than once.
-In a first step, every treated (MAJ = 0) country is matched with the most similar control (MAJ = 1) country; i.e., the nearest match in terms of propensity score.
-In our case, this entails dropping 13 majoritarian countries from the control group.
-We thus obtain 53 pairs, equivalent to the number of treated countries.
-The matching estimator is just the average difference in corruption outcomes across these pairs of treated and control countries.
+country; i.e., the nearest match in terms of propensity score.
+In our case, this entails dropping 2 majoritarian countries from the control group (in addition to the 14 countries discarded to ensure a common support).
+This matching process yields 53 pairs, equivalent to the number of treated countries.
+The nearest-neighbor matching estimator is just the average difference in corruption outcomes across these pairs of treated and control countries.

 The rationale for this estimator is to reduce the bias, due to differences in the observables, by finding the nearest match in the control group for every treated country.
 As a certain control can be the nearest match for more than one treatment country, it should be matched more than once (and then replaced in the control set).
-Graph 2 shows that the fit of the propensity score across pairs is generally very close.
+Graph 2 shows that the fit of the propensity score across pairs is generally very close - cf. Dehejia and Wahba (1998) for a similar graph.
 The flats of the dashed line represent control countries used several times.
 For instance, the majoritarian country with the highest estimated propensity score (of 0.93) is Chile.
-Quite intuitively, Chile is the nearest match for most of the remaining countries in South America, which have proportional elections.
-Similarly, France (with a propensity score of 0.87) is matched with many of the proportional countries in Europe.
+Quite intuitively, Chile is the nearest match for many other countries in South America, which have proportional elections.
+Similarly, majoritarian France (propensity score 0.89) is matched with several of the proportional countries in Europe.
 While such multiple use of certain controls is desirable in terms of reducing bias, it has a cost in terms of less precise estimates (see Appendix).